Traveling Song by The TransAtlantic Collective

 9. New Blues

 Original Release Date: Nov 2008 by Woodville Records, and licensed for re-issue on April 26, 2012 on Whirlwind Recordings.

 Its members and collaborators consisted of some of the top emerging artists from New York City, London, and Europe and was formed in order to foster cross-continental collaboration in new musical performance, composition, and education.
 The Collective was started in 2005 by Patrick Cornelius (a multi-award-winning New York saxophonist and composer), and London-based American Michael Janisch (a prominent voice on the acoustic and electric bass).
 Both alumni of Boston's Berklee College of Music, Patrick and Michael founded the Collective as a way to bring musicians from Europe and New York together and spark musical kinship between both sides of the Atlantic.

-The band performed year around in both North America and Europe (which was now small task for modern contemporary jazz ensembles).
-Their largest tour was in the fall of 2008, where the band performed at over 38 venues and festivals across England, Scotland, Wales, Luxembourg, Germany, Spain, and Estonia.
-Some notable performances included a concert at the Southbank Centre Purcell Room during the London Jazz Festival, a 3-night residency at Ronnie Scott’s in London playing opposite the legendary Roy Haynes, the Bonnington Theater in Nottingham, L’Inoui in Luxembourg, and the Joulu Jazz Festival in Estonia.
-Staying true to one of its founding missions, The Collective also presented educational master classes, workshops, and private lessons at many of its tour events, including an artist residency at London’s famed Royal Academy of Music.
+Their largest tour was in the fall of 2008 where the band performed 38 consecutive concerts at venues and festivals across England, Scotland, Wales, Luxembourg, Germany, Spain and Estonia.
+Some notable performances included a headlining concert at the Southbank Centre's Purcell Room during the London Jazz Festival, a 3-night residency at Ronnie Scott's in London playing opposite the legendary Roy Haynes, a residency at L'Innoui in Luxembourg, and the Joulu Jazz Festival in Estonia.
+Staying true to one of its founding missions, The TAC also presented 21 educational master classes at many of its tour events, including an artist residency at London's Royal Academy of Music.

 "A 21st-century version of cool school bop, and a Wayne Shorterish blend of enigmatically floating lyricism over driving drumming."